stefclaus/stefclaus.github.io/_posts/2018-12-15-first_portfolio_project_scraping_hiking_upward.markdown

 I started my first portfolio project  three weeks ago.
 And I think I (basically) finished today!

-I felt really nervous about starting this project.
 I felt anxious about coding without the safety net of the tests.
 As it turns out, it was totally fun and I was totally ready to do it.

 Here are a few things I wish I could have known at the beginning.